elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-are-the-differences-between-8-16-and-24-subnet-masks-and-what-are-nonnatural-octet-boundaries.md

 url: /learn/computer-science/questions/what-are-the-differences-between-8-16-and-24-subnet-masks-and-what-are-nonnatural-octet-boundaries
 score: -1.0
 related_article1:
-    id: 165696
+    id: 165698
-    title: Identify special use IPv4 addresses and their purposes, including network, broadcast, loopback, and link-local addresses.
+    title: >-
+        Describe the prefix and address range of Class B IPv4 addresses.
     subject: Computer Science
-    url: /learn/computer-science/questions/identify-special-use-ipv4-addresses-and-their-purposes-including-network-broadcast-loopback-and-linklocal-addresses
+    url: /learn/computer-science/questions/describe-the-prefix-and-address-range-of-class-b-ipv4-addresses
 related_article2:
-    id: 165698
+    id: 165687
-    title: Describe the prefix and address range of Class B IPv4 addresses.
+    title: >-
+        What is a subnet mask, and how does it define the network and host portions of an IPv4 address?
     subject: Computer Science
-    url: /learn/computer-science/questions/describe-the-prefix-and-address-range-of-class-b-ipv4-addresses
+    url: /learn/computer-science/questions/what-is-a-subnet-mask-and-how-does-it-define-the-network-and-host-portions-of-an-ipv4-address
 related_article3:
-    id: 165693
+    id: 165688
-    title: Define broadcast transmission and explain the concept of directed broadcast.
+    title: >-
+        Explain the binary representation of a subnet mask and how it divides the network.
     subject: Computer Science
-    url: /learn/computer-science/questions/define-broadcast-transmission-and-explain-the-concept-of-directed-broadcast
+    url: /learn/computer-science/questions/explain-the-binary-representation-of-a-subnet-mask-and-how-it-divides-the-network
 related_article4:
-    id: 165692
+    id: 165688
-    title: What is unicast transmission, and how does it differ from broadcast and multicast transmissions?
+    title: >-
+        Explain the binary representation of a subnet mask and how it divides the network.
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-unicast-transmission-and-how-does-it-differ-from-broadcast-and-multicast-transmissions
+    url: /learn/computer-science/questions/explain-the-binary-representation-of-a-subnet-mask-and-how-it-divides-the-network
 related_article5:
-    id: 165696
+    id: 165695
-    title: Identify special use IPv4 addresses and their purposes, including network, broadcast, loopback, and link-local addresses.
+    title: >-
+        What are the differences between public and private IPv4 addresses, and what are the private address blocks?
     subject: Computer Science
-    url: /learn/computer-science/questions/identify-special-use-ipv4-addresses-and-their-purposes-including-network-broadcast-loopback-and-linklocal-addresses
+    url: /learn/computer-science/questions/what-are-the-differences-between-public-and-private-ipv4-addresses-and-what-are-the-private-address-blocks
 ---

 &nbsp;